hd9/Raven.Cloud/README.md

-# Raven.Cloud
+# RavenDB.Cloud
-Spike tool to manage [RavenDB Cloud](https://cloud.ravendb.net/).
+A spike tool to interact with RavenDB on the [RavenDB Cloud](https://cloud.ravendb.net/).

 # See Also
-Don't forget to visit my blog at: [blog.hildenco.com](https://blog.hildenco.com)
+Don't forget to visit my blog at: [blog.hildenco.com](https://blog.hildenco.com).